Azure/azure-sdk/docs/golang/introduction.md

 #### Service Client Constructors

 {% include requirement/MUST id="golang-client-constructors" %} provide one or more constructors in the following format that return a new instance of a service client type.
 The "simple named" constructor (eg: `NewClient`) MUST use an `azcore.TokenCredential`, assuming the service supports AAD authentication.
-If not, then the preferred credential type is used instead.
+If not, then this constructor should not exist.
 Constructors MUST return the client instance by reference.

 ```go
 // NewWidgetClient creates a new instance of WidgetClient with the specified values.